ThomasBittner1/KangarooDocumentation/kangaroo/docs/python.md

 ```

-Then you can just add it to the builder like in the video (gif) above
+Then you can add it to the builder like shown above.

 # Connecting to Studio Pipeline
 If you've managed to read until here, you are ready to connect kangaroo to your studio pipeline.
 ## *importModel()* recreate
-Create a new **Extra Builds** file as shown above,
+Create a new **Extra Builds** file as shown in previous chapter,
 and add a function in there called something like *importModel2()*.
-And in there create some code that
+In there create some code that
 looks in the files of your studio pipeline and imports the correct model.
 For doing that you'll most likely need the code snippets in **Getting Asset Info** for getting your current
 asset infos.